 This trail can be easily linked into the trails A4 and A5 up and down from Eglouvi.
 You can also head along the short road to the start of the trail up Stavrotas – and go for a sixth peak.

 A walk around Sykero, a low hill on the headland south east of Vasiliki with great views over the south of the island.
-Starts and ends at a taverna in Kontarena which is the first village on the main road to Nidri from Vasiliki.
-The trail follows a mostly unsurfaced track all the way.
+Starts and ends at the two tavernas in Kontarena, which is the first village on the main road to Nidri from Vasiliki.
+The trail follows unsurfaced track for a fair bit of the way, with some tarmac at the beginning and end.
 This makes for fairly easy walking albeit up and then down a hill.
 It also makes an excellent mountain bike trail if you prefer.

 Special thanks to the Vasiliki Mountain Race Committee for this trail suggestion.